Best raw cat food 2024 for healthy, happy felines

 If you just want to use raw food as a treat, and a way to lightly supplement your cat’s diet, then treats are a great option.
 Purebites makes some excellent treats, and they come in a wide range of flavors.
 If your cat likes seafood, then there are plenty of fish options, including shrimp and minnow (not something you see every day).
 As with most other raw food, these treats are free from grains, and good for cats with allergies, as they contain few ingredients that would inflame these kinds of issues.

 At around $4 per bag, these cat treats are pretty expensive, but it’s an affordable way to get raw meat and fish into your cat’s diet, and prevent them from eating too much and getting sick.
-While Purebites says that these treats are hypoallergenic, implying that they are suitable for cats on restricted diets, we think it’s best to check with your veterinarian before feeding them to kitty, if they are on a severely restricted diet.
+While Purebites says that these treats are hypoallergenic, implying that they are suitable for cats on restricted diets, we think it’s best to check with your vet before feeding them to kitty, if they are on a severely restricted diet.

 Purebites get excellent user reviews across the whole range of treats, which means they are loved by cats across the country.
 The most popular flavor does seem to be chicken, but this is often the case for cat food.
 At $4 per bag, it’s worth trying with your cat.